-The new Russian border regulations (2009) require both from foreigners and Russian visitors getting the border permit for entering the Adyl-Su or Adyr-Su valleys.
+Also keep in mind that Russian border regulations (since 2009) require both from foreigners and Russian visitors getting the border permit for entering the Adyl-Su or Adyr-Su valleys.
 The time necessary for fixing all the formalities of this permission is 60 days.

-To climb Ushba from Georgia is better in the most stable weather period - July - August.
+To climb Ushba from Georgia is better in the most stable weather period - July - August and September

 Winter climbs are possible but are extremely tough.